Stuart Forster heads to the Netherlands to visit the Picasso on Paper art exhibition at the Kunsthal in Rotterdam.

 Rotterdam is a 27-minute train journey from Amsterdam Airport Schiphol.
 KLM connects regional airports in the United Kingdom and Schiphol.

-Photographs illustrating this article are by Lotte Stekelenburg and supplied courtesy of the Museum Boijmans van Beuningen and, like all of the images on Go Eat Do, may not be reused without permission of their creator.
+Photographs illustrating this article are by Lotte Stekelenburg and supplied courtesy of the Museum Boijmans van Beuningen.
+In common with all of the images on Go Eat Do, the photos may not be reused without the permission of their creator.

-Stuart Forster, the author of this article, was named Journalist of the Year at the 2019 Holland Press Awards.
+Stuart Forster, the author of this article, was named Travel Writer of the Decade at the 2020 Netherlands Press Awards.
+He has been named Journalist of the Year three times.

 ‘Like’ the Go Eat Do Facebook page to see more photos and content.
 If you’d like to sponsor a post on Go Eat Do, please get in touch by calling 07947 587136.